JH-Byun/jh-byun.github.io/blog/_posts/2021-01-02-markdown-math.md

 ---
-title: "[Attachment] How to write mathematical equations to the markdown files?"
+title: "[External Link] How to write mathematical equations to the markdown files?"
 categories:
   - Blog
 tags: